bluesky66-dev/kibana/x-pack/plugins/task_manager/README.md

 ## Task instances

 The task_manager module will store scheduled task instances in an index.
-This allows for recovery of failed tasks, coordination across HyperSec Kibana clusters, persistence across HyperSec Kibana reboots, etc.
+This allows for recovery of failed tasks, coordination across Kibana clusters, persistence across Kibana reboots, etc.

 The data stored for a task instance looks something like this: